 - 1 tsp vanilla extract

-- liquid stevia to taste
+- liquid stevia to style

 Instructions